Skip to main content

 CustomAlways disabled (explicit save paths)

-When autoTMM is inherited (suffix mode):
+When autoTMM is inherited (affix mode):

 • If matched torrent uses autoTMM, cross-seed uses autoTMM